Not to be semantically confused with :

 1.0% β-Elemene and

-But I guess it all depends upon the time of year the extract is made, where the tree was growing, the climate, amidst which other trees, and a host of other imponderable variables such as soil type and any symbiotic or unilateral association with which particular underground fungi.
+But your Author guesses it all depends upon the time of year the extract is made, where the tree was growing, amidst which other trees, the climate, and a host of other imponderable variables such as soil type and any symbiotic or unilateral association with particular underground fungi.